 Our graduate student resources details all the information students need to complete a degree in our program.

 About a quarter of our graduate students are approved to receive assistantship.
-Assistantship Applications are considered once a year, six months prior to the start of the fall semester of that academic year.
-For priority consideration, please make sure that your application reaches us by January 31 before the academic year of your desired assistantship.
-January 31 is the deadline for both the fall and spring assistantships of the following academic year.
+Assistantships are considered once a year, six months prior to the start of the fall semester of that academic year.

 If you want to apply, visit the Kent State Admissions website where you can apply online or download application forms to mail in.
 Online applications are preferred because they are processed quicker.
 To send your GRE or TOEFL scores directly to Kent State University, use the institution code: 1367.
 However, to ensure that all paperwork is included, please check our Admission Requirements page.
 Your admission application must include: